HairyDuck/ring-live-view-reconnector/README.md

 - ⚡ **Fast Loading**: Optimized for quick response
 - 🛡️ **Secure**: No special permissions required

-## ⚠️ Important Battery Notice
+## ⚠️ Important Battery & Security Notice

+### 🔋 Battery Warning
-> 🔋 **For Battery-Powered Ring Devices**: Using this extension will keep your camera's live view continuously connected, which can significantly increase battery drain.
-If you're using battery-powered Ring devices (like the Battery Doorbell or Battery Spotlight Cam), please be aware that you may need to recharge your devices more frequently.
-This is most impactful when keeping the live view open for extended periods.
+Using this extension with battery-powered Ring devices (like Battery Doorbell or Battery Spotlight Cam) can:
+- Significantly increase battery drain due to continuous live view
+- Cause batteries to heat up during extended viewing periods
+- Potentially reduce battery lifespan with heavy usage
+- Lead to more frequent recharging requirements

+Consider using this extension sparingly with battery-powered devices to preserve battery health.

+### 🛡️ Security Information
+This extension:
+- Does NOT request or handle any Ring credentials
+- Does NOT have access to your Ring security system or arm/disarm features
+- Can ONLY see and interact with the live view page
+- Uses NO special browser permissions
+- Runs ONLY on account.ring.com after you're already logged in
+- Is completely open source for security verification

 ## 🎯 Compatibility